Propylthiouracil reduces the amount of thyroid hormone made by your thyroid gland.

 Take propylthiouracil regularly as directed with a glass of water.
+You can take it with or without food.

 Some medicines available without a prescription may react with propylthiouracil including: